-- Address / define current County Solid Waste Management (MSWM) Programs; - Update terminology; - Reflect / codify best practices; - Address / define the Solid Waste Fund and revenue sources; - Eliminate unnecessary redundancy with other Ordinance Chapters; - Establish and document procedures for the annual calculation of uniform fee for the Residential / Small Business Curbside Collection Program; - Establish the requirement for yard waste to be bagged, boxed, or bundled;
+- Address / define current County Solid Waste Management (MSWM) Programs; - Update terminology; - Reflect / codify best practices; - Address / define the Solid Waste Fund and revenue sources; - Eliminate unnecessary redundancy with other Ordinance Chapters; - Establish and document procedures for the annual calculation of uniform fee for the Residential / Small Business Curbside Collection Program; - Encourage the best practice for yard waste to be bagged, boxed, or bundled; - Provide a comprehensive, updated Definitions Section; - Add a description of the County's Recycling Program; - Maintain the 1.8 multiplier factor between standard and enhanced curbside collection program levels of service.

-The re-written ordinance is contained in Attachment 'A'.
-A Summary of Changes chart is included in Attachment 'B,' and the current ordinance is included in Attachment 'C'.
+The re-written Ordinance is contained in Attachment 'A' to this briefing.
+A Summary of Changes chart is included in Attachment 'B', and the current ordinance is included in Attachment 'C' to this briefing.

 ADDITIONAL COMMENTS FOR CONSIDERATION: